Ivy-Roman/Splunk-SSH-Log-Analysis/project_walkthrough.md

  <h2>Findings</h2>

-After analyzing the log file, i discovered the log contains multiple failed logins and authentication failures to a remote system.
-The attacker was trying to connect with a root privilege over an SSH session and most of the SSH request and Authentication came from an IP that was consistent:
+After analyzing the log file, I discovered the log contains multiple failed logins and authentication failures to a remote system.
+The attacker was trying to connect with a root privilege over an SSH session and most of the SSH requests and Authentication came from a consistent IP:

 Failed login request from: 103.99.0.122